DuckStation Tutorial

 Find out if this is a game-specific issue or a global issue.
 Try loading other games.
 If other games work, then it's clear there's something wrong with your PlayStation 1 ISO.
 Try downloading the game in question from other sites.
 If all games load to a black screen, keep reading.

-With DuckStation on Windows, a common “black screen” issue is when people have a BIN/CUE for a game and they load the BIN file when they're supposed to be loading the CUE file .
+With DuckStation on Windows, a common black screen issue is when people have a BIN/CUE for a game and they load the BIN file when they're supposed to be loading the CUE file .
 DuckStation for Android, though, auto-detects your games so this shouldn't be an issue.
-But still, this could be an Android issue if the games you downloaded aren't setup properly for DuckStation.
+But still, this could be an Android issue if the games you downloaded aren't set up properly for DuckStation.
 I recommend downloading games from other sites.
 If that doesn't help...
 I suppose it's possible DuckStation isn't compatible with your device.

 Is this more akin to a crash?